Meethi Seviyan | Sweet Vermicelli | Dry Seviyan

 11. Keep stirring the mixture.

-12. Add ¼ cup of milk powder.
-If you do not have milk powder, then just skip it.
+12. Add ¼ cup milk powder.
+If you do not have milk powder, then skip it.

 13. Mix again.

-14. Sprinkle ½ tsp cardamom powder and stir well.
+14. Sprinkle ½ teaspoon cardamom powder and stir well.

 15. The mixture will start thickening and the seviyan will also begin to absorb milk.
-When all the milk has been absorbed, switch off the gas.
+When all the milk has been absorbed, switch off the heat.

-16. Serve meethi seviyan hot or warm or chilled.
-You can even garnish with some sliced dry fruits while serving.
+16. Serve Meethi Seviyan hot, warm or chilled.
+You can even garnish with some slivered or sliced dry fruits while serving.

 Please be sure to rate the recipe in the recipe card or leave a comment below if you have made it.
 For more vegetarian inspirations, Sign Up for my emails or follow me on Instagram, Youtube, Facebook, Pinterest or Twitter.